Central Farm

 Central Farm is a village in the Cayo District of central interior Belize.
 The village is in an agricultural region with the most frequent crops being citrus and banana.
-It is one of 192 municipalities administrated at the village level in the country for census taking purposes.
+It is one of the 192 municipalities administered at the village level in the country for census taking purposes.
 The village had a population of 205 in 2010.
 This represents roughly 0.3 % of the district's total population.
 This was a 3% increase from 199 people recorded in the 2000 census.
 The village of Central Farm hosts the "Taiwan Technical Mission in Beleize" which acts as a Taiwanese agricultural mission to support improved farming practices in Belize as part of Belize–Taiwan relations.